Five Days on the Raw Edge: A Winter Guide to Pembrokeshire's Savage Coast

 I walked North Beach at 09:00.
 The tide was low, the sand rippled and firm.
 A single dog walker was the only other human.
 The sea was calm, almost Mediterranean blue under a clearing sky.
 The ruins of St Catherine's Fort stood on its island, accessible by the sand causeway at low tide.

-Tenby Museum on Castle Hill (£5 entry, open 10:00–16:00, closed Mondays) is Wales's oldest independent museum—warm, compact, and fascinating.
+Tenby Museum on Castle Hill (£5 entry, open 10:00–16:00, closed Mondays in winter, last entry 15:30) is Wales's oldest independent museum—warm, compact, and fascinating.
 The maritime collection includes a 19th-century coracle (a small, round boat that looks dangerously unstable) and artifacts from Tenby's days as a medieval trading port.
 The art gallery has works by Augustus John and Gwen John, both drawn to this coast.

 I spent an hour here, mostly to warm up.
 The curator, a man in his sixties who'd lived in Tenby his whole life, talked me through the history of the town walls.
 He remembered when the harbor had working fishing boats, not just pleasure craft.
 "Winter's the real Tenby," he said.
 "Summer's just a costume it wears."